swaptacular/swpt_accounts/protocol.rst

 * MUST NOT impose unnecessary limitations on the time in which the prepared transfer can/should be committed.
 All imposed limitations MUST be precisely defined, and known in advance.

+.. [#coordinator-type] Random examples: ``"direct"`` might be used for payments initiated directly by the owner of the account, ``"interest"`` might be used for payments initiated by the interest capitalization service.

 FinalizeTransfer